XAutoML: A Visual Analytics Tool for Understanding and Validating Automated Machine Learning: Requirements Analysis

-We created \(24\) different cards based on similar studies for data scientists \cite{Drozdal2020,Liao2020} and requested information in interviews with \ac{AutoML} users \cite{Crisan2021,Wang2021a}.
+We created \(24\) different cards based on the usage scenarios, similar studies for data scientists \cite{Drozdal2020,Liao2020} and requested information in interviews with \ac{AutoML} users \cite{Crisan2021,Wang2021a}.
 These cards, denoted as R01 to R24, covered various aspects of \emph{data} (examining the processed data), \emph{process} (understanding the \ac{AutoML} procedure), and \emph{model} (explaining the \ac{ML} model) insights.
 The complete set of cards and the raw results are available in Table~\ref{tab:card_sorting_results} in the Appendix.
 Besides the predefined digital cards, participants were encouraged to add cards with additional information or explanations that they would be interested in.
-Participants were asked to rank the available cards from most to least \emph{important for establishing trust} in \ac{AutoML} and the models produced by it.
+Participants were asked to rank the available cards in a single list from most to least \emph{important for establishing trust} in \ac{AutoML} and the models produced by it.
+In addition, participants had the opportunity to discard cards as irrelevant.
+These cards are inserted at the end of the list with the average rank of all irrelevant cards.

-For this study 26 participants with a diverse background were recruited.
-Participants were acquired via a snowball sampling method, beginning the with colleagues involved in data science and fellow researchers. \(46\%\) of the participants assigned themselves the role data scientist, \(42\%\) domain expert, and \(12\%\) \ac{AutoML} researcher.
+For this study 36 participants with diverse backgrounds were recruited.
+Participants were acquired via a snowball sampling method, beginning with colleagues involved in data science, fellow researchers, contacts from research projects and company contacts.
+A total of \(44\%\) of the participants assigned themselves the role data scientist, \(31\%\) domain expert, and \(25\%\) \ac{AutoML} researcher.
 However, many participants also stated that a clear assignment to just one of these roles is difficult.
-The participants' professions included manufacturing (34\%), information technologies (27\%), healthcare (23\%), finance (4\%), automotive (4\%), graduate student (4\%), and business administration (4\%).
+A total of 44\% of the participants worked in academia with 56\% working in industry.
+The participants' backgrounds can be further broken down into different professions: academia (25\%), information technologies (22\%), healthcare (17\%), manufacturing (14\%), robotics (8\%), finance (8\%), automotive (3\%), and business administration (3\%).
+In addition, participants were asked to rate their prior knowledge in \ac{ML} and \ac{AutoML} on a scale from 1 (very little) to 5 (very much).
+On average participants have an \ac{ML} expertise of \(3.00 \pm 1.39\) with several participants having no expertise with \ac{ML} at all.
+Similarly, results for \ac{AutoML} expertise (\(2.56 \pm 1.46\)) were also quite diverse with many participants having never heard of \ac{AutoML} before.
+More information is available in Table~\ref{tab:prior_knowledge} in the Appendix.
+In general, the group of participants was quite diverse with some participants having no prior experience using \ac{ML} or \ac{AutoML} and other participants being involved in either \ac{ML} or \ac{AutoML} or even both for many years.